sorki/hint/README.md

 GHC must be installed on the system on which the compiled executable is running.

-Compatibility is kept to the three last major GHC releases: GHC 8.10, 8.8 and 8.6.
-When the next GHC release comes out and hint is adapted to work with it, we will drop support for GHC 8.6.

 ## Example

     {-# LANGUAGE LambdaCase, ScopedTypeVariables, TypeApplications #-}